markbao/vestige/README.md

 You can change the behavior of this, too.

 * To change your default calendar, use `--default=NameOfCalendar`.
 All uncategorized notes will go in here.
-* To restrict *all* of your work items to one calendar, use `--single=true`.
+* To restrict *all* of your work items to one calendar, use `--single`.
 This will put them in your default calendar.
+* To be notified when you've been idle for more than 2 minutes, use `--remind`.
+This will sound a terminal bell when you've been idle for 2 minutes.

 ## Install